Coats Group (LON:COA) Earns “Buy” Rating from Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft reaffirmed their buy rating on shares of Coats Group (LON:COA – Free Report) in a research note published on Thursday morning, MarketBeat.com reports.
-Deutsche Bank Aktiengesellschaft currently has a GBX 90 ($1.14) target price on the stock.
+Deutsche Bank Aktiengesellschaft reiterated their buy rating on shares of Coats Group (LON:COA – Free Report) in a research report sent to investors on Thursday morning, Marketbeat.com reports.
+Deutsche Bank Aktiengesellschaft currently has a GBX 90 ($1.14) price objective on the stock.

 About Coats Group